Programs & Services

 Update: All summer camps have been filled for 2018!!

-Day camps are our programs for children without special needs ages 6-14 years old.
+Day camps are our programs for children ages 6-14 years old and are for both children without special needs and children with special needs, depending on the week.
 They allow a child the opportunity to learn how to ride a horse and have fun at LoveWay.
 Your child is paired with a horse and a volunteer for one week.
 Activities include:

 - English riding skills

 - Trail rides through woods and meadows (summer camps)

 - Riding in heated indoor arena (winter camps)

 - Arts and crafts

 - Fun and games